rafaellevy/rafaellevy/README.md

 ### Hi there 👋

-I'm Rafael and spend most of my time working on server-side Swift!
-I'm a core team member of the [Vapor](https://github.com/vapor/) framework, the server-side Swift Team Lead for [raywenderlich.com](https://www.raywenderlich.com) and provide consultancy and training through my company, [Broken Hands](https://www.brokenhands.io)!
+I'm Rafael and spend most of my time working on server-side Swift and making iOS apps!
+I'm currently working on a Los Angeles based startup called [Ultraviral] (https://github.com/rafaellevy/)

-You can find more about me on [my website](https://www.timc.dev) and I'm sporadically active on Twitter at [@cheapcigar](https://twitter.com/cheapcigar).
-If you like what I do and want to support me, you can even [sponsor me on GitHub 🎉](https://github.com/sponsors/0xTim) or [sponsor Vapor](https://github.com/sponsors/vapor)
+You can find more about me on [my website](https://www.rafaellevy.com) and I'm sporadically active on [LinkedIn](https://www.linkedin.com/in/raflev/).
+In addition, I created [Weather Pets] (https://github.com/rafaellevy/weatherPets-ReadMe), an iOS app that lets children and their families experience the weather, air quality, and other important environmental factors in an easy-to-understand animated presentation.
+The app includes weather conditions and air quality index in real time, as well as the moon phases.

 If you want to get in touch, you can send me a message on Twitter or email me at srlevy1@gmail.com

 <!--
-**0xTim/0xTim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**rafaellevy/rafaellevy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: